'Rafiq pulls England into scandal'

 Last updated on .From the section Cricket

-Azeem Rafiq said it was his "dream" to play for England, but rather than runs and wickets it is his words that may end up have a lasting effect on the national team.
+Azeem Rafiq said it was his "dream" to play for England, but rather than runs and wickets it is his words that may end up having a lasting effect on the national team.

 Rafiq's emotional and extraordinary testimony to a Department for Digital, Culture, Media and Sport select committee on Tuesday was the moment that the Yorkshire racism scandal crashed into the England dressing room.